-An accommodation, based on disability (whether temporary or permanent) is considered appropriate if it results in equal opportunity to attain the same level of performance as persons without an identified disability and meets the individual’s disability-related needs without affecting the confidentiality of the examination and integrity of the examination’s assessment purpose.
-The basic principle for accommodations for the Registration Examination is to remove barriers to enable equal opportunity with dignity and without impediment.
+An accessibility issue or accommodation need, based on disability (whether temporary, transient, or permanent) is considered appropriate if it results in equal opportunity to attain the same level of performance as persons without an identified disability, and meets the individual’s disability-related needs without affecting the confidentiality of the examination and integrity of the examination’s assessment purpose.
+The basic principle for accessibility and reasonable accommodations for the Registration Examination (also known as the Canadian Professional Standard for Counselling and Psychotherapy (CPSCP): Entry to Practice Competency Assessment) is to remove barriers to enable equal opportunity with dignity and without impediment.

 To support all persons in engaging fully in the Registration Examination process, the following priority steps have been undertaken for all test-takers:

-*Proctor must be advised prior to examination start time to retain medication and/or glucose meter at computer terminal.
-While access to food and beverages is not permissible near computer terminals, candidates may exit and re-enter exam room as needed to gain access.
+*Formal accommodation request is not required, but you must inform CRPO of your need for access to medication, glucose meter, food, and/or beverage by the deadline used to confirm your intent to write the exam.
+A proctor must be advised prior to examination start to retain medication and glucose meter at computer terminal.
+While access to food and beverages is not permissible near computer terminals, you may exit and re-enter exam room as needed to gain access.

 Forms of Accommodation